manolaz/agilelab-devops-technical-test/answer.md

 I didn't use SysVinit and Upstart.

 ## Do you know FHS?
 How to manage package compile?
-FHS is about he File System structure compositions of Linux based OS.
++ FHS is about he File System structure compositions of Linux based OS.
-On Debian/Ubuntu based OS, we can use SNAP, FLATPAK, APT for packaged compilation apps.(LInuxBrew is also a good options).
++ For packaged compilation apps , on Debian/Ubuntu based OS, we can use SNAP, FLATPAK, APT.(LInuxBrew is also a good options).
 On REDHAT/Fedora I use DNF and YUM.

 ## Should you clean trash in your server when change role?